ManourasM/TavernAI/DOCKER.md

                           └─────────────────┘
 ```

-All frontend UIs communicate with the backend via REST API and WebSocket connections.
+**All frontend UIs communicate with the backend via REST API and WebSocket connections.**

+**Mobile App (PWA)** is the recommended interface for production use:
+- All-in-one solution with waiter, station, and admin interfaces
+- Modern, professional UI with Greek language support
+- Can be installed on mobile devices
+- Works offline with service worker caching
+- Real-time updates via WebSocket

+**Individual UIs** (waiter-ui, kitchen-ui, grill-ui, drinks-ui) are legacy interfaces that can still be used separately.